ulfschneider/ulf.website/content/pages/about.md

 heroalt: Portrait of Ulf Schneider
 ---

 Welcome!
 My name is Ulf Schneider and this is my website.
-I´m a software developer and agile coach, currently working on great things at Weidmüller Interface.
+I´m a software developer and agile coach, currently working at Weidmüller Interface.

 At this place I´m taking notes about things that resonate with me, like web development, [web accessibility](/2020-08-21-my-approach-to-accessibility/), [agile software development](/blog/agile/), and fast bicycles.
 My most recent _riding tool_ is a [Fairlight Strael](/blog/strael/) steel-bike build.